Flavoured Lattice Schwinger Model with Chiral Anomaly: Abstract

 \section{Abstract}

 We introduce the \emph{flavoured lattice Schwinger model}, a $(1{+}1)$-dimensional $U(1)$ lattice gauge theory in which the fermion doubling problem is resolved by staggering a $\mathbb{Z}_{2}$ flavour degree of freedom rather than staggering chirality.
-Unlike all standard approaches, the flavoured construction preserves an exact axial $U(1)$ symmetry at finite lattice spacing.
-We derive the continuum limit, showing the model reduces to two copies of the massless Schwinger model labelled by $\alpha\in\{0,1\}$.
-The central result is that the flavoured construction admits a well-defined, regularized, gauge-invariant lattice axial charge $Q_{G}^{A}$ with chiral anomaly equation $\langle dQ_{G}^{A}/dt\rangle = -(2g/\pi)\int dx\,\langle E(x)\rangle$ in the continuum limit, derived as a direct dynamical consequence of minimal gauge coupling at finite lattice spacing.
-Restricting to the $\alpha=0$ sector recovers the standard single-flavour result.
-We further show that spatial separation of the flavour sectors can be realised as a helical edge states living on the boundaries of a ribbon shaped $(2{+}1)$-dimensional Bernevig--Hughes--Zhang topological insulator.
-This provides a bulk-boundary picture solution to fermion doubling and allows the chiral anomaly to be put on the lattice for a single flavour.
+Unlike the standard approaches, this construction preserves an exact axial $U(1)$ symmetry at finite lattice spacing.
+We derive the continuum limit, showing that the model reduces to the \emph{two-flavour} massless Schwinger model, with flavours $\alpha\in\{0,1\}$ sharing one dynamical $U(1)$ gauge field.
+The central result is a well-defined, regularised, gauge-invariant lattice axial charge $Q_{G}^{A}$ whose continuum non-conservation $\langle dQ_{G}^{A}/dt\rangle = -(2g/\pi)\!\int\! dx\,\langle E(x)\rangle$ arises as a direct dynamical consequence of minimal gauge coupling.
+A particle-hole transformation on the $\chi$ flavour exposes a hidden $U_{L}(2)\times U_{R}(2)$ chiral symmetry; non-Abelian bosonisation then identifies the model with a massive abelian Schwinger sector tensored with the level-$1$ $SU(2)$ Wess--Zumino--Witten model.
+Finally, we show that embedding the flavoured fermions in a ribbon-shaped $(2{+}1)$D Bernevig--Hughes--Zhang topological insulator and gauging the bulk in a constant background field factorises the boundary theory into \emph{two decoupled} single-flavour Schwinger models, one on each edge, identifying the lattice factor of $2$ as one quantum of Schwinger anomaly per edge.